mifi/reactive-video/README.md

 ### `<Video>` component

-Renders a video at the current
+Renders video frames synced to time

 - `src` - See **src** below.
 - `htmlSrc` - Override `Video` component `src` when reusing the video code in a separate React frontend.

-For final rendering and preview, uses ffmpeg, streamed to `canvas`.
+For final rendering and preview, it uses ffmpeg to stream to a `canvas`.
 Efficiently reuses the ffmpeg instance for sequential rendering.
 Supports virtually all formats that ffmpeg can seek in.

 Can also use `<video>` for preview.
 Much faster seeking, but only supports certain codecs.
 Enabled with the `--preview-html` CLI flag.

 ### `<Image>`

 Works the same as HTML `<image>`.
 Waits for data to load.

 - `src` - See **src** below.

 ### `<IFrame>`

 Works the same as HTML `<iframe>`.
 Waits for data to load.

 - `src` - See **src** below.